mozman/ezdxf/docs/source/dxfinternals/sections/objects_section.rst

 OBJECTS Section
 ===============

-Objects in the objects section are organized in a hierarchical tree order, starting with the `named objects dictionary` as the first entity in the objects section.
+Objects in the OBJECTS section are organized in a hierarchical tree order, starting with the `named objects dictionary` as the first entity in the OBJECTS section (:attr:`Drawing.rootdict`).

-Not all entities in the objects section are included in this tree, `extension dictionaries` and `xrecord` data of graphical entities are also stored ion the objects section.
+Not all entities in the OBJECTS section are included in this tree, :ref:`extension_dict_internals` and XRECORD data of graphical entities are also stored in the OBJECTS section.